Alik Griffin

 Cons: Some distortion, softer corners, and edges at faster apertures.

-To sum up this lens in one sentence, I would say, it keeps the classic qualities in the rendering like the other sub $100 lenses, although the clickable aperture rings, larger size, and great multi-coatings make it a little more versatile with improved performance compared to the other lenses in this class.
+To sum up this lens in one sentence, it keeps the classic qualities in the rendering like the other sub $100 lenses, although the clickable aperture rings, larger size, and great multi-coatings make it a little more versatile with improved performance compared to the other lenses in this class.

-Sentence number 2, if you want a cleaner, classic look, this is the one.
+If you want a cleaner, classic look, this is the one.

 Here is a quick technical comparison.
 TTArtisan 35mm f1.4 vs Pergear 35mm f1.6